DarthSim/overmind/README.md

 ### Specifying a socket

-Overmind receives commands via a unix socket.
-Normally it opens a socket named `.overmind.sock` in a working directory, but you can specify it:
+Overmind receives commands via a Unix socket.
+Usually, it opens a socket named `.overmind.sock` in a working directory, but you can specify the full path:

 ```bash
 $ overmind start -s path/to/socket